This is one of my absolute favorite go-to recipes! Why oh why do I love it so? Because lumpia are super-duper light and healthy, yet SO FUN to eat!

 Brushing Up: 1 teaspoon toasted sesame oil

 1. Heat a wok or sauté pan over medium heat and add the two teaspoons toasted sesame oil, garlic, and ginger.
-Stir-fry for about thirty seconds, then add the cabbage, carrots, kale, and salt.
+Stir-fry for about thirty seconds, then add the cabbage, carrots, kale, scallions, and salt.
 Stir and cook for another two minutes or so, stirring often, just until the cabbage is lightly wilted.
 Remove from heat.
 Preheat your oven to 400° F.

 2. Soak each rice paper wrap in water for a few seconds.
 Place on a flat surface and put ¼ cup of the veggie filling in the middle.
 Fold the bottom of the wrap up over the filling, then fold the sides in.
 Next, roll all the way up.
 Basically, you just made a tiny Asian burrito.
 Do this seven more times.